Is teamLab Borderless Worth It in Tokyo? Essential Tips for Visiting

 Know in advance the rooms you don’t want to miss

 It may be a good idea to have images of the rooms you want to visit already saved on your phone.
-As mentioned earlier, it can be tricky to find some of the rooms at Borderless because there is no floor map!
+As mentioned earlier, it can be tricky to find some of the rooms at Borderless because there is no *official* floor map.

 I did have to ask the staff where I could find some rooms and En Tea House.
 Having a photo on my phone helped to show them what I was looking for and saved me some time.